spring-projects/spring-integration-samples/cook-books/multipart-http/readme.txt

+This sample demonstrates how you can send a multipart request to a Spring Integration's HTTP service using Spring's RestTemplate
+It consists of two parts - Client and Server.

+Client uses Spring's RestTemplate to assemble and send multipart request

+Server is Spring Integration's HTTP endpoint configuration.

 To run this sample
    1) deploy project
    			- If you are using STS and project is imported as Eclipse project in your workspace you can just execute 'Run on Server'